noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 ## 2. Export and Test

 - Archive and export the new debug build
-- Perhaps verify that logs appear in the `log show` command (see above) before distributing.
+- Perhaps verify that verbose logs appear in the `log show` command (see above) before distributing.
+  - Afaik low-level logs are still persistet and possibly show up here if they are followed by an Error or Fault log.
+Keep that in mind.
+Wrote more about this somewhere above.

 ## 3. Distribute